At a glance

 Who are our project partners?

-We also work closely with El Tortugario Centro Ecológico de Cuyutlan, an ecological centre in Cuyutlan.
-The centre focuses on raising awareness in local communities about the importance of biodiversity and conservation.
+All NGOs we partner with focus on raising awareness in local communities about the importance of biodiversity and conservation.

 Where will I work?